WinVector/pyvtreat/Examples/Classification/Classification.md

-    0.9737660385095077
+    0.9710792609830055

 This indicates that `xc_logit_code` is strongly predictive of the outcome.
-Negative values of `xc_logit_code` correspond strongly to negative outcomes, and positive values correspond strongly to postive outcomes.
+Negative values of `xc_logit_code` correspond strongly to negative outcomes, and positive values correspond strongly to positive outcomes.

 ```python